 "Trust me, Rae.
 Can you do that?"

 Trust.
 There was that word again.
-The man with the blue eyes that towered over her had said it to her before too.
-And look what had happened.
+The man with the blue eyes that towered over her appeared above her as a disembodied head.
 The sting in her eyes alerted her that there was to be more tears that followed soon.
 No. No, she told herself, there would be no more crying.

-Those green orbs hardened before her eyes, another expression seemed to enter them, flowing in as easily as lava would down a path of destruction.
+Those green orbs hardened before her eyes like water being turned to ice.
+Another expression seemed to enter them, flowing in as easily as lava would down a path of destruction.
 What was that expression?

 And because it was that smooth, certain voice that the man used, she nodded.
 Slowly, one jerky movement downward, and no more.
 A side of his lips went up.
 A simple lopsided smile.